paulmtree/Lung-Segmentation-Project/README.md

 ## Use the smaller region growing algorithm to extract the bronchials from the lungs
 ### [Bronchial Grower.py](https://github.com/paulmtree/Lung-Segmentation-Project/blob/main/Bronchial%20Grower.py)
 To extract our bronchials, the branches that fill up our lungs, we can use the smaller growing voxel algorithm (RegionGrowerSmall.py).
 However since the 2 bronchial groups are not connected to each other, it is necessary to have 2 seed points.
-Using scimage measuring tools as we did when creating the mask and labeling regions in step 4 of DICOM Processing.py, we can approach the left and right lung seperately to determine a seed point automatically.
+Using scimage measuring tools as we did when creating the mask and labeling regions in step 4 of DICOM Processing.py, we can approach the left and right lung separately to determine a seed point automatically.
 We also do not want our algorithm to grow to the walls of the lungs as they are similiarly colored, so we erode away the walls of the lungs.

 Unlike the airway however, we cannot simply use the median/center position of our particular material, since the bronchials are less uniform and contain regions of dark space where if the seed point was placed there, it would not grow at all.
 However the advantage of using the center position approach is that the seed lands in the center of our mass and not on some isolated but also bright pixel created by noise.

-Forrunately, I found a solution that utilizes both techniques.
+Fortunately, I found a solution that utilizes both techniques.
 A check is set so that if the seed point landed in a dark area, change the selected brightness of the material that the algorithm finds the center of.
-Here is an example of this process:
+This changes the shape of our bronchials slightly and should yield a slightly different seed point until a satisfactory one is found.
+Here is an example of this recursive process:
-1. Select a middle slice of the scan where we expect the bronchails to be prominant and remove the edges of our lung through erosion.
-(This doesn't need to be done each time, just an approximate middle middle slice like 160/300 slices)
+1. Select a middle slice of the scan where we expect the bronchials to be prominant and remove the edges of our lung through erosion.
+(This doesn't need to be done each time, just an approximate middle slice like number 160 out of 300 slices)
 2. Threshold the image for a brightness value greater than 210.
 (255 being pure white)
 3. Find the median or center position of this thresholded image and check if that location is in a light or a dark area.
 4. If the median position lands in a dark area, change our thresholded image to be for a brightness greater than 215.